1984 Summer Olympics boycott: Disinformation campaign

-Two months after the boycott was announced, officials at the U.S. State Department linked the KGB to a series of hate letters purporting to be from the Ku Klux Klan which were sent to the Olympic organizing committees in Zimbabwe, Sri Lanka, South Korea, Malaysia and China, all countries which failed to join the Soviet boycott.
+Two months after the boycott was announced, officials at the U.S. State Department linked the KGB to a series of hate letters purporting to be from the Ku Klux Klan which were sent to the Olympic organizing committees in Zimbabwe, Sri Lanka, South Korea, Malaysia, Nigeria, Singapore and China, all countries which failed to join the Soviet boycott.
 State Department spokesman Alan Romberg said the letters "bear all the hallmarks of a disinformation campaign" and noted the thrust of the messages in the letters "dovetails neatly with the Soviet justification for their withdrawal".
 The threatening letters reportedly used stilted syntax, suggesting they were written by non-native speakers of English.
-By August, American Attorney General William French Smith was revealing that up to 20 nations had ultimately received the threatening letters, which Smith described as being "openly racist and disgusting" and that they "threaten violence against Asian and African nations who participate in the Games in Los Angeles".
+By August, American Attorney General William French Smith revealed that up to 20 nations ultimately received the threatening letters, which Smith described as being "openly racist and disgusting" and that they "threaten violence against Asian and African nations who participate in the Games in Los Angeles".
 Smith went on to state that "fortunately none of the nations that received these letters succumbed to the attempted intimidation".
 Smith surmised the likely author of the letters, saying "they were not produced or sent by the Ku Klux Klan ... they were instead manufactured and mailed by another organization devoted to terror: the KGB."
 The author of the letters had been determined by a State Department interagency workgroup set up during the Reagan Administration to counteract Soviet propaganda.
 That workgroup, along with an FBI informant inside the KGB, "confirmed that the grammatical mistakes within the letters were not the handiwork of an uneducated Klansman, but of someone who spoke Russian as a first language".
-(Note: The letters warning of harm to Soviet athletes which were sent by the Ban the Soviets Coalition to the Soviet NOC before the May 8 boycott announcement were completely distinct from the threatening letters sent to Asian and African NOC's after the boycott announcement.
-While the Coalition's letters only ever addressed Soviet athletes, the letters sent to Asian and African NOC's were notably more ominous and racist in tone, purportedly signed by the Ku Klux Klan using stilted syntax.
-American government authorities believed those letters were written by the KGB as part of a disinformation campaign aimed at justifying the Soviets' boycott rationale and increasing the number of nations withdrawing from the Games.)
+(Note: The letters warning of harm to Soviet athletes sent by Ban the Soviets Coalition to the Soviet NOC before the May 8 boycott announcement were distinct from the threatening letters sent to Asian and African NOC's after the boycott announcement.
+The Coalition letters only ever addressed Soviet athletes, while the letters sent to Asian and African NOC's were notably more ominous and racist in tone, purportedly signed by the Ku Klux Klan using stilted syntax.
+The U.S. Government believed those letters were written by the KGB as part of a disinformation campaign aimed at justifying the Soviets' boycott rationale and increasing the number of countries withdrawing from the Games.)